 Dinner at our house is more than just a seat at the table.
 It’s an invitation to settle in for the evening.
-Come early to sample something new at the Maker’s Table then unwind in the Parlour with a drink in hand.
-Pick a sofa and we’ll bring chef’s snacks to you before we take you through for the main event in Peel’s Restaurant.
-After dinner let the evening linger fireside with nightcap in The Parlour or have a game of pool in Fred’s Bar, the cosiest room in the house.
+After dinner let the evening linger fireside with nightcap in The Parlour or have a game of pool in Fred’s Bar.

 THE MAIN EVENT